Lightstar53/Pokedex/README.md

 # PokedexService

-Service to run on a server for communication with slack/discord for slash command/bot usage in channels.
+Service to run on a server using Flask with python and nginx for communication with a slack/discord bot for slash commands in channels.

 for testing purposes functionality for /isitup that queries isitup.org's API has also been added. example command (/isitup google.com):